Windows

 • Configuring experimental options: leave it unchecked

-To install windows terminal visit this link and click Get to open it in Windows Store.
-Inside the Store, click Get again and then click Install.
-After installation, click Launch to start Windows Terminal.
+Windows Terminal comes preinstalled on Windows 11, so you can open it from the Start menu by searching for “Terminal”.
+On Windows 10, or if it is missing for any other reason, install it from the Microsoft Store first.
 In the top of the window, you will see the tab bar with one open tab, a plus sign, and a down arrow.
 Click the down arrow and select Settings (or type the shortcut Ctrl + ,).
 In the Startup section, click the dropdown menu under Default profile and select Git Bash.

 You can now launch the Windows terminal from the start menu or pin it to the taskbar like any other program (you can read the rest of the article linked above for additional tips if you wish).
 To make sure everything worked, close down Windows Terminal, and open it again.
 Git Bash should open by default, the text should be green and purple, and the tab should read MINGW64:/c/Users/$USERNAME (you should also see /c/Users/$USERNAME if you type pwd into the terminal).
 This screenshot shows what it should look like: